 Understanding and using timing to your advantage

-You are likely to have success if your offer a potty when burping, after a feed, on waking, when changing their nappy, before a bath.
+Babies have natural rhythms which you can learn, and use to your advantage.
+With some observation time, you can learn the likely times when your baby will go.
+These include burping, after a feed, on waking, when changing their nappy, before a bath.
 Babies often go when you take the nappy off so this is a great time to try.
 Remember, that like cues, frequency of elimination can change over time.
 For example, young babies can go very frequently – even every 10 minutes, and the time between eliminations usually increases as they grow.
+You will need to re-learn your babies natural timing as they grow and develop.

 A little nappy free time, or close observation of your baby can help you become familiar with your baby’s timings.
 Once you understand how frequently they go, you can be ready with a potty to catch the next one when you think it’s coming.